chatphrase/caress/README.md

 ### post/id/{uuid}/to

-The UUID used by the offerer listening for answers posted to the given UUID in the key (used to set the destination when creating an answer handler).
+For offer answers, the UUID used by the offerer listening for answers posted to the given UUID in the key (used to set the destination when creating an answer handler).

+For answerers and answered offers, the UUID of the other end (similar to put/id/{uuid}, but with the UUID rather than the "get/id/{uuid}" key), for use in posting new messages to the message list.

+For unanswered offers, the same value as {uuid}, to signify that the value of post/id/{uuid}/from should be used rather than post/id/{uuid}/to.

 ### post/id/{uuid}/from

-The "path" of the offer whose response location is the given UUID (used to clear the offer on the "path" when an offer is answered).
+For offer asnwer UUIDs, the "path" of the offer whose response location is the given UUID (used to clear the offer on the "path" when an offer is answered).

+For unanswered offers, this is the path that new messages will be POSTed to.

 ### get/id/{uuid}

-The content to read when GETting that UUID.
+The list of messages to read when GETting that UUID.
+The 0-index will be gotten when GETting the root.

 ### get/id/{uuid}/offer/path